-Upon arrival, registered patients will be greeted by an employee of the health department to confirm registration and give further direction.
-The patient will proceed to the assigned lane until they reach a tented area, where the COVID-19 test will be administered via nasal swab.
+Upon arrival, registered patients will be greeted by an employee of the health department to confirm registration and give further direction; their belongings will be sanitized by a UV-C light sanitizing pen.
+The patient will proceed to the assigned lane until they reach a tented area, where the covid testing will be administered via nasal swab.

 The test takes about two minutes and then the patient will proceed to the exit.
 The patient will be notified by a UM UCH nurse for the positive or negative result.
 If the patient tests positive for COVID-19, the contact tracing for the patient will be administered by the Maryland Department of Health’s COVID-Link where they’d have the proper facilities and equipment, like cpap supplies, to handle their case.